 Sometimes your dog really has to go, and you may not have the time to get your dog into their wheelchair.
 A lifting harness is perfect for those late night trips outside and emergency potty breaks.
 A harness is compact, easy to store, and quick to put on your dog and take them outside.

 Senior dogs and pets with mobility issues can have a hard time jumping in and out of the car.

-A harness is a safe way to lift them into the car without straining your back or worry about your dog falling.
-By providing lifting support you can safely help your dog in or out of the vehicle in a controlled manner.
-Without the aid of a harness, one bad jump out of the car could put your pet at risk of serious injury.
+A harness is a safe way to lift them into the car without straining your back or worrying about your dog falling.
+By providing lifting support, you can safely help your dog in or out of the vehicle in a controlled manner.
+Without a harness, one bad jump out of the car could put your pet at risk of serious injury.

 Safely Lifting Your Pet Off the Floor

-It’s no secret that elderly dogs can struggle to get up off the floor.
-Arthritis, joint pain, and leg weakness all contribute to your dog struggling to stand up.
-It’s not uncommon for dogs with stiff or painful joints to become less active and sleep more which compounds their mobility struggles.
-A canine support harness allows you to help your dog to stand and find their balance.
+It’s no secret that elderly dogs struggle to get up off the floor.
+Arthritis, joint pain, and leg weakness contribute to your dog struggling to stand up.
+It’s not uncommon for dogs with stiff or painful joints to become less active and sleep more, which compounds their mobility struggles.
+A canine support harness allows you to help your dog to stand and find its balance.

 Helping Your Dog Get Around Inside

 A harness can help you maneuver your paralyzed pet indoors to navigate tight spaces, especially if you live in an apartment or home with narrow hallways and doorways that your dog can’t easily fit through while in their wheelchair.